BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 ### Lightning address

 [Lightning addresses](https://lightningaddress.com/), which look like regular emails (jane@domain.com), are reusable ways users can receive Lightning payments.
-These are not native to the Lightning network itself, but rather offered by a trusted server often ran by the wallet provider.
+These are not native to the Lightning Network itself, but rather offered by a trusted server often ran by the wallet provider.

 Generating a Lightning address should be simple for users and done within a profile page or during the users [first use]({{ "/guide/daily-spending-wallet/first-use/" | relative_url }}).
 At a minimum, your wallet should support sending to Lightning addresses, so it's interoperable with other wallets.